DavidJCobb/DovahKit/native/src/DovahKit/xaudio2/README.md

 Classes in here are as follows:

-* `core_interface` maps directly to a single instance of the `IXAudio2` interface i.e. a single audio engine with its own thread and its own voice node graph.
+* `engine_and_thread` maps directly to a single instance of the `IXAudio2` interface i.e. a single audio engine with its own thread and its own voice node graph.
 You can theoretically create multiple audio cores, and the other classes expect to be given a `std::shared_ptr` for the audio core they should play through.

-  * **However, DovahKit should be given a dedicated audio subsystem to store a single `core_interface` to be reused.
+  * **However, DovahKit should be given a dedicated audio subsystem to store a single `engine_and_thread` to be reused.
 We should not be creating one of these for every single UI widget that needs or wants to play audio.**

-  * **And just to drive the point home -- just to make clear the implications of creating one of these things -- this class should probably be renamed to `dovahkit::xaudio2::engine_and_thread`.**

 * `simple_fuz_sound_definition` maps to a loaded FUZ file and its contents.